JRCSTU/wltp/docs/code.rst

         $ref: /wltc
       cycle:
         description: |
           A dataframe matrix with 2-level columns(item, gear), and items, in addition to those of `grid_wots`:
           - `v_cycle`: reduced by safety-margin, but not by ASM
           - `v_dsc`: (optional)
           - `v_target`: road loads power
-          - `(ok_..., gN)`: rflags denoting the validty of certainconditions for gear-N
+          - `(ok_..., gN)`: rflags denoting the validity of certain conditions for gear-N
           - `g_max0`: does not include corrections for the `g1-->g2 n_min` rule,
             nor points with insufficient power.
     definitions:
       positiveInteger:
         type: integer